 - NOCCO: Another highlight was being given a role as a Student Ambassador for my favourite energy drink company; NOCCO (whose wide range of delicious BCAA drinks you can view here!)
 I’m also hoping to get NOCCO involved with some of the sporting events here at Surrey uni very soon, so stay tuned for that.

 - New Job: I started work at the Sweaty Betty store nearby uni in September along with a great group of girls and I’m really enjoying working there (with the exception being that you’re exposed to beautiful sportswear on a daily basis and tempted to spend more of your student loan…)

 - New Degree: In terms of the Sport and Exercise Science (BSc) course, I’m enjoying it so far.
 This semester I’ve been focusing on anatomy and on coaching skills, and the psychological processes involved in both coaching and learning a new skill, all of which I find really interesting.
-However I’m mainly looking forward to modules in Strength & Conditioning, and in Nutrition, as the area I’d perhaps eventually like to go into is Performance Nutrition.
+However I’m mainly looking forward to modules in Strength & Conditioning, Sport Psychology and in Nutrition, as these are areas I’d perhaps eventually like to go into.

 I do plan to be more active on here from this point as I’d like to start sharing more blog posts, ideally based on information that I’m learning throughout my degree.

 Thanks for reading, as always, topic suggestions are welcome, and you can subscribe by email to receive updates and notifications of new content.